 Not only have we collected some vintage ads from the early days of this 80s tech and the “personal stereo revolution,” we also found some fascinating contemporary articles remarking on the trend.

 Knowing what we know today, it’s amusing to see their concern that Walkmans might “kill the art of conversation” or be otherwise inappropriate in certain settings.

 Kinda makes one self-consciously wonder if — some 50 years down the line — our descendants won’t read about our distress over the disruption smartphones have caused with wry amusement at our naïveté. /BRB

-The personal stereo revolution: Portable tape players take music on the go (1981)
+The 80s Walkman & a personal stereo revolution: Portable tape players take music on the go (1981)

 They are personal stereos.